| Title: | Grab Bag of 'ggplot2' Functions |

 breaks |

 default breaks function for this transformation.
-The breaks function is applied to the raw data. |
+The breaks function is applied to the un-transformed data. |

 format |

 default format for this transformation.
-The format is applied to breaks generated to the raw data. |
+The format is applied to breaks generated on the un-transformed data. |

 w |